NaomiMod/blender-NaomiLib/README.md

    We also suggest using F3 shortcut to bring up a  `recent commands` menu in Blender, by searching for `bin`, will bring NaomiLib name and import screen immediately.
 2. RGB / Transparency / Reflectiveness is not imported yet.
 3. You cannot export models in NL format.
 4. We do not distribute any game model / textures.
 You will have to legally dump your own games and extract files from it.
-Specific extractors are provided on a dedicate section https://github.com/zocker-160/blender-NaomiLib/tree/master/Game_Extraction_Tools
+Specific extractors are provided on a dedicate [Game Extraction Tools](https://github.com/zocker-160/blender-NaomiLib/tree/master/Game_Extraction_Tools) section.
 If you want to help us out in finding new games supporting NL, find any bug or errors in loading models, please reach me out on Discord: **Vincent#5259

 # Disclaimer